semanticarts/gist/doc/Contributing.md

 ### Issue Title

-- The title of the issue should clearly, concretely, and specifically describe the bug or feature request so that the basic meaning can be understood without reading the description.
+- The title of the issue should clearly and concretely describe the bug or feature request so that the basic meaning can be understood without reading the description.
 - Examples:
-  - YES: "Correct the someValuesFrom restriction on property gist:identifiedBy for gist:Room."
+  - YES: "Correct the owl:someValuesFrom restriction on property gist:identifiedBy for gist:Room."
   - YES: "gist:Room should not be required to have an ID"
   - NO: "Fix a restriction."